- Associate Professor of Psychology

-Nicole Ditchman is an assistant professor of rehabilitation counseling in the College of Psychology, Illinois Institute of Technology.
+Nicole Ditchman is an associate professor of rehabilitation and mental health counseling in the Department of Psychology, Illinois Institute of Technology.
 She teaches graduate level courses in counseling techniques, job placement and assessment.
 She also supervises master's degree students during counseling practicum and internship experiences.

 Chou, C.C., Ditchman, N., Pruett, S.R., Chan, F. & Hunter, C. (2009).
 Applications of social cognitive theory in psychosocial interventions.
 In F. Chan, E. Cardoso, & J. Chronister (Eds.), Psychosocial interventions for people with chronic illness and disability: A Handbook for evidence-based rehabilitation health professionals (pp. 243-276).
 New York: Springer.

 Ditchman, N., Werner, S., Kosyluk, K., Jones, N., Elg, B. & Corrigan, P. W. (2013).
 Stigma and intellectual disability: Potential application of mental illness research.
 Rehabilitation Psychology, 58, 206-216. doi: 10.1037/a0032466

 Ditchman, N., Wu, M., Chan, F., Fitzgerald, S., & Tu, W. (2013).
 Vocational rehabilitation.
 In D. Strauser (Ed.), Career development, employment, and disability in rehabilitation: From theory to practice (pp. 343-360).
 New York: Springer Publishing Company.